 *Update: There are 2 more A’s, ADHD and Apnea.
 Usually together since 95% of patients with sleep apnea have attention deficits that are misdiagnosed as ADHD.
 Myofunctional therapy has been studied and proven effective at reducing obstructive sleep apnea and snoring.

 The 1-Minute Breath Test

 Probably the easiest way to determine myofunctional therapy necessity is to take our 1-minute breath test.

 Sit upright in a chair with your feet flat against the floor and take in a deep breath.
 Notice your mouth during the breath and repeat if necessary.
 Were your lips sealed?
 Where was your tongue positioned?
 Did you feel the breath in your chest?

 Repeat the breath, but this time place your tongue up against the roof of the mouth, then inhale and exhale exclusively through the nose.
 Compare the two breaths.

 If your first breath felt more labored than the second, then You’re Breathing Wrong. (<- Couldn’t resist that shameless plug)

 In your first breath you may have used your mouth, had your tongue pressed against your teeth, possibly on the floor of the mouth, or breathed with your chest.
 Any one of those during frequent breathing is incorrect.
 Myofunctional therapy would be of the most benefit to you.

 Our Airway Assessment

 Sometimes nothing is better than seeing it all on paper.
 Our airway assessment has a myriad of common symptoms associated with a dysfunctional airway.
-It’s simple and free.
+It’s simple, free, and does not require an e-mail address opt-in.
 Download and print your copy to see how many symptoms you experience that you may not have even known were linked.